Theo8435/Collect_a_Key/README.md

 # By Theo8435
-# 🔑 Collect a Key V1.1 out now!
+# 🔑 Collect a Key

 A simple browser-based platformer game built with vanilla HTML5 Canvas and JavaScript.